shoui520/shoui520.github.io/docs/routine.md

 Now let's download Anki.

-You can download Anki by visiting the official website ([here](https://apps.ankiweb.net/)) and clicking on the Download button.
-It should scroll the page down to the downloads section.
-Click the first option.
+You can download the latest version of Anki by visiting the [official website](https://apps.ankiweb.net/) and clicking **Download Anki**.
+Follow the instructions for your operating system.

 Download the required deck [here](https://github.com/donkuri/Kaishi/releases) (grab the latest `.apkg` file)

 When you first open Anki, the first thing you'll see is the "interface language selector".
 This just decides what language Anki will be displayed in.
 Any language is fine.

-Go into **Tools** on the top bar, and click **Preferences (Ctrl+P)**.

-In this window, click on the **Review** tab and change the **Learn ahead limit** to `900`.

-Now click Close.

-In Anki, there are 3 buttons on the bottom of the window.
-The button **Import File** is how you'll be importing your downloaded deck.
+Now click **File** on the top bar, then click **Import**.
+This is how you'll be importing your downloaded deck.
+You can also just double-click the `.apkg` file.
-Once clicked, it should open the file picker window.

 Choose your downloaded deck.